-Garstang St Thomas School is committed to keeping pupils safe by ensuring that adults who work or volunteer in school are safe to do so.
+Garstang St Thomas Church of England School is committed to keeping pupils safe by ensuring that adults who work or volunteer in school are safe to do so.
 We therefore ensure that:

-• Keeping Children Safe in Education, September 2023, Part 3 guidance is adhered to, to ensure that there is a strong reference and commitment to safeguarding during advertisement, selection and recruitment of new staff.
+• Keeping Children Safe in Education, September 2024, Part 3 guidance is adhered to, to ensure that there is a strong reference and commitment to safeguarding during advertisement, selection and recruitment of new staff.